antracod/GymCore/README.md

 1. Open .xcworkspace NOT .xcodeproj
 2. Go To RunnerController.swift
 3. Add your openweatherapi key
-4. Download and update PODS
+4. Download and update PODS for Realm
 5. Build and Run